The Wood Orchid

-They left no trace that they had been there as they left the campsite.
+They left no trace that they had been there as they left the campsite, a practice second nature to both.
 They still rode in silence but this time it was almost a more comfortable silence.
 They had reverted back to their comradeship.
 She did not mind this change, it was comfortable and familiar.
 He was the captain and she was the soldier following him.

 The path in front of them was a fairly well traveled road so it was relatively clear.
 The winter had frozen the plants from growing over the path.
 Now that spring was approaching, merchants and travelers would be treading down the road toward their destination crunching over frozen ground to bring sound and life back to the quiet forest.
 Mulan looked around at the trees sparkling with rain water.
 The ground was beginning to reveal green plants reaching up towards the sky for light and air, attempting to prove their worth in the world.
 She could imagine the bare, brown-black trees colorfully decorated by spring with green leaves and colorful fruits and flower; the ground full of lively green grass that tempted everyone with a warm afternoon nap.